-Risk Description Original Severity / Likelihood How We Manage It Post Mitigation Severity / Likelihood A Closure is completed in a disorganised way that affects the reputation of the council.
-H/H Develop a Withdrawal Plan.
+Upt ion 1 Risk Description Original Severity / Likelihood How We Manage It Post Mitigation Severity / Likelihood А Closure is completed in a disorganised way that affects the reputation of the council. н/н • Develop a Withdrawal Plan.
 Plan communication work Existing staff needs to be considered.
 Notify key partners such as SE.
 Robust Communication Plan in place.
 Explaining the closure to the community.
-M/M В Friary closes due to unmitigated Health and Safety risk within the next 12 months.
-M/H Some limited investment works have been undertaken to prevent this type of occurrence but there's no guarantee of preventing a closure due to the condition of the building.
+M/M В Friary closes due to unmitigated Health and Safety risk within the next 12 months. М/Н • Some limited investment works have been undertaken to prevent this type of occurrence but there's no guarantee of preventing a closure due to the condition of the building.
 M/M С Lack of proper communication regarding any further closures.
-M/H Ensure the Communications Plan is robust and deals with the known range of issues and our reasons.
-M/M D Financial forecasting isn't fully predictable due to the complexities of contracts, conditions of assets and 3 rd party involvement.
-H/H The most up to date budgets are provided with updated versions on a continual basis.
-M/M E It is likely to result in the repayment of the SE Grant. Н/Н • SE have confirmed that if FGLC was to close with no ambition for a direct replacement they would seek clawback of the grant.
-H/H F Potential loss of Section 106 monies totalling £347,752. н/н • The council would need to repay these monies to developers under the terms of the S106 agreements.
-H/M
+M/H • Ensure the Communications Plan is robust and deals with the known range of issues and our reasons.
+M/M D Financial forecasting isn't fully predictable due to the complexities of contracts, conditions of assets and 3 rd party involvement. н/н • The most up to date budgets are provided with updated versions on a continual basis.
+M/M E It is likely to result in the repayment of the SE Grant. н/н • SE have confirmed that if FGLC was to close with no ambition for a direct replacement they would seek clawback of the grant. н/н F Potential loss of Section 106 monies totalling £347,752. н/н • The council would need to repay these monies to developers under the terms of the S106 agreements. н/м Opt ion 2 , Risk Description Original Severity / Likelihood How We Manage It Post Mitigation Severity / Likelihood G FL issue notice to LDC for FGLC and withdraw from the facility.
+M/H • Recent discussions have provided some surety that FL would continue to operate the facility if the capital investment is made and that FL are compensated for their loss of income as a result of facilities being withdrawn from use.
+If FL did withdraw, the council would have to TUPE staff and could continue to operate the facility itself.
+L/L